Qovery/documentation/website/guides/tutorial/kubernetes-observability-and-monitoring-with-datadog.md

 <TabItem value="karpenter">

+To ensure every node created by Karpenter is monitored by Datadog, we need to configure a priority class.

 ```yaml
 # The following YAML contains the minimum configuration required to deploy the Datadog Agent
 # on your cluster.
 Update it accordingly to your needs